-PHYSICAL EDUCATION AND ATHLETICS
+PHYSICAL EDUCATION & ATHLETICS

 This program provides opportunities for participation in activities that are physically demanding and mentally satisfying.
 The athletic activities at the Colleges are designed to enable students to attain a high standard of physical fitness, to achieve a satisfactory level of sports skills, and to learn the organization and duties of officials for selected activities.
 This enables officer cadets to organize and run their own intramural sports program under the professional guidance of the Athletic Department.
-The physical education and athletic program is divided into three areas: physical education, intramural sports and intercollegiate sports.
+The physical education and athletic program is divided into four areas: physical education, intramural sports, intercollegiate sports, and recreation activities.